dmhuehol/EnvAn-WN/README.md

 FWOKXh7: current (6/8/17) version of the FWOKXh line of sounding processing and analysis scripts.
 This is the first one to head towards the eventual goal of offloading most of the functionality into the auxiliary functions, which are called within this script.
 Updated 6/8/17 with small changes, mostly just fiddly test things to make wnlocplot work.

+cloudbaseplot: current (6/21/17) version of function to plot cloud base estimated from sounding relative humidity observations.

 dewrelh: current (6/13/17) version of MATLAB function to calculate dewpoint and relative humidity from temperature and dewpoint depression.
 Updated 6/13/17 to standardize the function help format.

 findsnd: current (6/14/17) version of MATLAB function to find the sounding number of a sounding on a particular date from within a sounding structure.
 Updated 6/14/17 to standardize function help format.